sammyfung/luckydraw/README.md

 ## Idea

-This projcect is developeed by Sammy Fung and other contributors, modified from a previous work by Haggen So.
+This projcect is developed by Sammy Fung and other contributors, modified from a previous work by Haggen So.

 The theme comes from  Hong Kong Open Source Conference 2016, and this project is used in open source conferences and events.